Form 433-A & 433-F: How the IRS Decides Your Ability to Pay

 However, it’s always good to be knowledgeable about the form you’re filling out and why.
 Let’s look at these three forms and note the differences between them.

-You may deal with a Revenue Officer if you have more $250,000 in tax debt owed, you’ve mixed business and personal expenses, or you have payroll tax debt.
-However, Revenue Officers can still be assigned to cases without any of those characteristics.
+You may deal with a Revenue Officer if you have more than $250,000 in tax debt owed, you’ve mixed business and personal expenses, or you have payroll tax debt.
+Revenue Officers, however, can still be assigned to cases without any of those characteristics.